safe-prod/safeprod/app/product.md

-# PRODUCT DISCLOSURE STATEMENT | SAFE / {ISSUER}
+# PRODUCT DOCUMENT | SAFE / {ISSUER}

-**This product disclosure statement only highlights the key features and risks of this {product type} product (the “Product Disclosure Statement”).
-Counterparties/Users are advised to request, read and understand the Product Disclosure Statement and all other disclosure documents before deciding to transact.**
+**This product document highlights the key features and risks of this {product type} product (the “Product Documet”).
+Counterparties/Users are advised to request, read and understand the Product Document before deciding to transact.**

 **{Product Type}**